AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/iframe-usage.md

 * Due to the above restriction, you **cannot** use [redirect APIs](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/initialization.md#redirect-apis) in an iframed app; user interactions with the IdP must be handled via popups (see [below](#error-handling))
 * You **can** achieve [single-sign on](https://docs.microsoft.com/azure/active-directory/develop/msal-js-sso) between iframed and parent apps running on the same domain **and** on different domains **if** both apps are owned or managed (see [below](#single-sign-on))

 > :information_source: Azure AD B2C offers an [embedded sign-in experience](https://docs.microsoft.com/azure/active-directory-b2c/embedded-login) (public preview), which allows rendering a custom login UX in an iframe.
 Since MSAL prevents redirect in iframes by default, you'll need to set the [allowRedirectIframe](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/configuration.md#system-config-options) configuration option to **true** in order to make use of this feature.
-Note that enabling this configuration option for apps on Azure AD is not recommended, in accordance with the above restrictions.
+Note that enabling this option for apps on Azure AD is not recommended, in accordance with the above restrictions.

 ## Browser restrictions